 - A. Purpose.
-To protect and restore ecological functions of open space, floodplain and other sensitive lands where they exist in urban and developed settings, while allowing a variety of compatible uses. - B. Designation Criteria.
-Shoreline areas within UGAs or LAMIRDs that are appropriate and planned for development that is compatible with maintaining or restoring of the ecological functions of the area and generally are not suitable for water-dependent uses.
-Such areas must also have any of the following characteristics: - 1.
-Area suitable for low-intensity water-related or water-enjoyment uses without significant adverse impacts to shoreline functions or processes; - 2.
-Open space, floodplain or other sensitive areas that should not be more intensively developed or used to support resource-based uses; - 3.
-Potential for ecological restoration; - 4.
-Retains important ecological functions, even though partially developed; or - 5.
-Potential for development that is compatible with ecological restoration or Low Impact Development techniques that maintain ecological functions.
+Protect and restore ecological functions of open space, floodplain and other sensitive lands where they exist in urban and developed settings, while allowing a variety of compatible uses. - B. Designation Criteria.
+Shorelines appropriate and planned for development that is compatible with maintaining or restoring of the ecological functions of the area, that lie in incorporated municipalities, urban growth areas, or commercial or industrial rural areas of more intense development and at least one of the following: - 1.
+Suitable for low-intensity water-dependent, water-related or water-enjoyment uses without significant adverse impacts to shoreline functions or processes. - 2.
+Open space, flood plain, or other sensitive areas that should not be more intensively developed. - 3.
+Potential for ecological restoration. - 4.
+Retain important ecological functions, even though partially developed. - 5.
+Potential for development that is compatible with ecological restoration. - 6.
+Does not meet the designation criteria for the Natural environment.